clownmeister/bohemia-api/readme.md

 * Access **Mailhog** at <http://api.bohemia.docker:82>
 * Access **Status** at <http://api.bohemia.docker/status>

+## Login

 Login to backoffice with default user:

 | User  | Pass   |
 |-------|--------|
 | admin | 123456 |

+You can register new user if you want, but you need to set up roles via admin.
+After registration run `make send-mail` to send queued emails with confirmation link.

+In the email you will also find your new username.

+You will be able to get the email from <http://api.bohemia.docker:82>.

 ## Commands: